-- 1. The customer's past payment record to an electrical utility shows delinquent payment practice, i.e., customer has had two consecutive thirty-day arrears, or more than two non-consecutive thirty-day arrears in the past twenty-four months, or - 2.
-A new customer cannot demonstrate that he is a satisfactory credit risk by appropriate means including, but not limited to, a letter of good credit from an electrical utility, references which may be quickly and inexpensively checked by the Company or cannot furnish an acceptable cosigner or guarantor on the same system within the State of South Carolina to guarantee payment up to the amount of the maximum deposit, or - 3.
+1. The customer's past payment record to a gas utility shows delinquent payment practice, i.e., customer has had two consecutive thirty-day arrears, or more than two non-consecutive thirty-day arrears in the past twenty-four months, or

+- 2. A new customer cannot demonstrate that he is a satisfactory credit risk by appropriate means including, but not limited to, letters of good credit from a utility, or references which may be quickly and inexpensively checked by the Company or cannot furnish an acceptable cosigner or guarantor on the same system within the state of South Carolina to guarantee payment, up to the amount of the maximum deposit, or - 3.
 A customer has no deposit and presently is delinquent in payments, i.e., has had two consecutive thirty-day arrears, or more than two non-consecutive thirty-day arrears in the past twenty-four months, or - 4.
-A customer has had his service terminated for non-payment or fraudulent use, or - 5.
-A non-residential customer or its parent company is experiencing financial difficulties as determined by an electrical utility using its respective internal credit risk rating criteria (even if the customer has not yet defaulted or caused a default on a payment obligation to the utility) and has not negotiated an alternative payment plan designed to mitigate the utility's risk of loss.
-All electrical utilities engaging in negotiated payment solutions must provide a copy of their respective internal credit risk rating criteria upon request by the Office of Regulatory Staff. - B. If the electrical utility elects to require a deposit under Subsection (A)(5) of this Rule, then the electrical utility shall inform the affected customer of the provisions of this Rule. - C. For non-residential customers, the electrical utility may use a variety of security options other than the payment of a two-month cash deposit, including but not limited to accelerated payment plans, surety bonds, bank letters of credit or some combination of the above.
+A customer has had the customer's service terminated for non-payment or fraudulent use. - 5.
+A non-residential customer or its parent company is experiencing financial difficulties as determined by a gas utility using its respective internal credit risk rating criteria (even if the customer has not yet defaulted or caused a default on a payment obligation to the utility) and has not negotiated an alternative payment plan designed to mitigate the utility's risk of loss.
+The gas utility may use a variety of security options other than the payment of a two-month cash deposit, including but not limited to, accelerated payment plans, surety bonds, bank letters of credit or some combination of the above.
+All gas utilities engaging in negotiated payment solutions must provide a copy of their respective internal credit risk rating criteria upon request by the Office of Regulatory Staff.

+B. If the gas utility elects to require a deposit under Subsection (A)(5) of this Rule, then the gas utility shall inform the affected customer of the provisions of this Rule.

-HISTORY: Amended by State Register Volume 14, Issue No. 3, eff March 23, 1990; State Register Volume 32, Issue no. 5, eff May 23, 2008; State Register Volume 35, Issue No. 6, eff June 24, 2011; SCSR 48-5 Doc.
-No. 5177, eff May 24, 2024.
+HISTORY: Amended by State Register Volume 14, Issue No. 3, eff March 23, 1990; State Register Volume 32, Issue No. 5, eff May 23, 2008; SCSR 48-5 Doc.
+No. 5178, eff May 24, 2024.

-103-332.
-Amount of Deposits.
+103-432.
+Amount of Deposit.

-- A. A maximum deposit may be required up to an amount equal to an estimated two months (sixty days) bill for a new customer or a maximum deposit may be required up to an amount equal to the total actual bills of the highest two consecutive months based on the experience of the preceding twelve months or portion of the year, if on a seasonal basis. - B. All deposits may be subject to review based on the actual experience of the customer.
-The amount of the deposit may be adjusted upward or downward to reflect the actual billing experience and payment habits of the customer. - C. A schedule of deposits based upon an analysis of sixty days' usage for categories of customers may be utilized in determining deposits required by the electrical utility upon being provided to the ORS and filed and approved by the commission.

-D. Special offerings may be exempt as determined by the commission; i.e., subdivision lighting, outdoor lighting, etc.
+A. A maximum deposit may be required up to an amount equal to an estimated two months (sixty days) bill for a new customer or a maximum deposit may be required up to an amount equal to the total actual bills of the highest two consecutive months based on the experience of the preceding twelve months or portion of the year, if on a seasonal basis.

+- B. All deposits may be subject to review based on the actual experience of the customer.
+The amount of the deposit may be adjusted upward or downward to reflect the actual billing experience and payment habits of the customer. - C. A schedule of deposits based upon an analysis of sixty days usage for categories of customers may be required by the company upon being provided to the ORS and filed and approved by the commission. - D. Special offerings may be exempt as determined by the commission.